NicholasFarrow/nicholasfarrow.github.io/_posts/2019-06-06-Printing-A-Star-Wars-MODT-in-Terminal-With-Bash.md

 $ telnet towel.blinkenlights.nl | sed -e 's/^[\[H/Z/g'
 ~~~
 (`Z` conveniently does not appear elsewhere in the animation)
-Next instead of spamming this annimation to the terminal we want to use `tee` to output it to a file  `mainScenes`:
+Next instead of spamming this animation to the terminal we want to use `tee` to output it to a file  `mainScenes`:
 ~~~shell
 $ telnet towel.blinkenlights.nl | sed -e 's/^[\[H/Z/g' | tee mainScenes
 ~~~